tu-team/2/doc/emotions/emotional thinking model/computational emotional thinking model.md

 1. Optimism

 More complex emotions based on three could be combined in similar way, see Cambria [sentic_computing].
 Cambria [hourglass_of_emotions] used Gauss function to describe passage from a sentic level to another.
 We interpreted it as: Gaussian function regulates influence of subjective human perception of inbound stimulus over objective brain response.
-Semir Zeki[Neural_Correlates_of_Hate] describes neural activities correlation to emotion: hate as Gaussian.
+Semir Zeki[Neural_Correlates_of_Hate] describes neural activities correlation to emotion(hate) as Gaussian.

 ![Gaussian 3D](Gauss 3D.png)

 #### Neuromodulation

+Third basis of emotional thinking model is neuroscience.
+Objective brain work is described as neuromodulation process in Fellous
+[The_Neuromodulatory_Basis_of_Emotion] and Arbib[Emotions_from_brain_to_robot] with base of four neuromodulatory systems:

+1. Dopamine
+1. Serotonin
+1. Opioids

+Close to their work is model based on monoamine neurotransmitters called "Cube of emotions" of Hugo Lövheim[Cube_of_emotions].
+Author describes emotions and correlation to neurotransmitters concentration.
+Using only three main neurotransmitters:

+1. Nor-adrenaline
+1. Dopamine
+1. Serotonin

+Lövheim uses three dimensional model-cube and assumes that all emotional states could be described as mixture of main affective states that are inherited from affect theory of Tomkins[85-88]:

+Positive:
+ 1. Enjoyment/Joy
+ 1. Interest/Excitement
+ 1. Surprise
+ 1. Anger/Rage
+ 1. Disgust
+ 1. Distress/Anguish
+ 1. Fear/Terror
+ 1. Shame/Humiliation

+This group of affects does match the basic Plutchik's emotions except for humiliation that could be interpreted as contempt.

 #### Emotions in six thinking levels